HuangRunHua/LikeEffect/README.md

 # LikeEffect

-## First
-I worte this demo for learning, this demo is a clap animation can be used in many app, let's see what would happen when you run this simple project.
+I worte this demo for learning, this demo is a clap animation can be used in many app.

 ## Requirements
 - Xcode9 and later